18F/handbook/_pages/how-we-work/equipment.md

 Make your request by filling out a [hardware IT Support Ticket](https://gsa.service-now.com/sp/).
 GSA IT will reach out to you to accomodate.

+### NYC

+Make your request by filling out a [hardware IT Support Ticket](https://gsa.service-now.com/sp/).
+In your ticket, say you are in TTS and ask to be routed to Melvin Moreira.
+Melvin has keyboards and mice in stock and will ship them to you at the NYC office.

 #### Chicago

 Reach out to [Ethan Heppner](mailto:ethan.heppner@gsa.gov) via email, he will assist you within two business days.